Memberships & Associations

 In fact, personalisation is now expected by 71% of consumers.

 Weaving a member-centric philosophy into your value proposition increases the appeal of your organisation.
-They increase the relevance of benefits to the unique needs and preferences of potential members.
+Doing so increases the relevance of benefits to the unique needs and preferences of potential members.

 Segmenting Your Members